mmiranda222/.statsuite/content/configurations/de-configuration.md

     }
 ```

-By default, hoepage facets are left-aligned: `"homeFacetCentered": true`.
+By default, the homepage facets are left-aligned: `"homeFacetCentered": false`.

 ---